Envoy: Russia plays Afghanistan broker due to US ‘failure’

-MOSCOW (AP) — A senior Russian diplomat says Moscow is trying to broker Afghan peace talks because it considers the U.S. has failed in Afghanistan.
+MOSCOW (AP) — A senior Russian diplomat said Monday that Moscow is trying to be an Afghan peace broker because it considers the U.S. has failed in Afghanistan.

 Russia’s presidential envoy for Afghanistan, Zamir Kabulov, said a Moscow conference on Afghanistan Friday that brought together representatives of the Afghan authorities and the Taliban marked an attempt to “take a modest first step toward full-fledged peace talks.”

-Kabulov said Monday that Russia has sought to contribute to peace efforts because the continuing fighting in Afghanistan threatens the security interests of Russia and its allies in Central Asia.
+Kabulov said Monday that Russia’s efforts to help an Afghan peace settlement have been driven not by a desire to undercut the U.S. efforts, but by legitimate security concerns.
+He emphasized that the continuing fighting in Afghanistan threatens the interests of Russia and its allies in Central Asia.

-He noted that the U.S. and its allies have failed to defeat the Taliban, saying that “the West has lost the war in Afghanistan.”
+“Afghanistan is close to our underbelly so national interests of Russia and its allies are at stake,” Kobulov said at a briefing.
+“We can’t just sit back and watch impassively what’s going on, and we have let the U.S. know that it doesn’t appear to be successful in settlement efforts.”

 Most Read Nation & World Stories